RvSpectML/RISE_NEID_pipeline/README.md

 # Download data from NEID ARCHIVE

-To download solar L1 data from NEID ARCHIVE https://neid.ipac.caltech.edu/search_solar.php,

-$ cd workdir

-Update "VERSION", "LEVEL", "ROOT_DIR" and "DATA_DIR" in the PBS script download_neid.pbs if necessary.
+To download solar L1 data from NEID ARCHIVE https://neid.ipac.caltech.edu/search_solar.php, first update "VERSION", "LEVEL", "ROOT_DIR", "DATA_DIR", "START_DATE" and/or "END_DATE" in the PBS script download_neid.pbs if necessary.
+Then

-$ qsub ../scripts/download_neid.pbs
+$ qsub scripts/download_neid.pbs

-Downloaded data will be saved to DATA_DIR defined in the PBS script download_neid.pbs, grouped by date, and the output logs will be saved to the directory workdir.
+Downloaded data will be saved to DATA_DIR defined in the PBS script download_neid.pbs, grouped by date, and the output logs will be saved to the directory logs/.
 The latest date for which the NEID data has been downloaded is recorded in the file
 <DATA_DIR>/0_max_date.
 The PBS script download_neid.pbs
 checks that latest date, and it sets the start date of the new query to be the next day of that date